great-expectations/great_expectations/docs/guides/expectations/how_to_create_and_edit_expectations_based_on_domain_knowledge_without_inspecting_data_directly.md

 ### 2. Create Expectation Configurations in the helper notebook

 You are adding Expectation configurations to the suite.
-Since there is no sample Batch of data, no Validation happens during this process.
+Since there is no sample Batch of data, no <TechnicalTag tag="validation" text="Validation" /> happens during this process.
 To illustrate how to do this, consider a hypothetical example.
 Suppose that you have a table with the columns ``account_id``, ``user_id``, ``transaction_id``, ``transaction_type``, and ``transaction_amt_usd``.
 Then the following code snipped adds an Expectation that the columns of the actual table will appear in the order specified above:

 ```python
 # Create an Expectation